d12frosted/elpa-mirror/melpa/cilk-mode-readme.txt

 `flycheck' is not installed, this feature is elided.
 The OpenCilk compiler path is found in `cilk-mode-flycheck-opencilk-executable'.

-Each of the above features is automatically enabled/disabled via the following hook functions for `cilk-mode'.
-In fact, activating `cilk-mode' does nothing except trigger the functions in `cilk-mode-hook'.
-To disable any feature hook function `cilk-mode-<feature>', set the value of the corresponding variable `cilk-mode-enable-<feature>' to `nil' BEFORE loading the package.
+Each of the above features is enabled whenever the `cilk-mode' minor mode is activated.
+To stop a feature with function `cilk-mode-<feature>' from automatically activating with `cilk-mode', set the corresponding variable `cilk-mode-enable-<feature>' to nil.
+To toggle a feature on or off, one may also call the corresponding function interactively.

-Each of the hook functions above can also be called interactively (in any mode) to toggle the corresponding feature on/off.

-The `cilk-mode' minor mode can only be enabled in buffers with major mode `c-mode' or `c++-mode' (provided by `cc-mode').
+The `cilk-mode' minor mode can only be enabled in buffers with major mode `c-mode' or `c++-mode' (provided by CC Mode).